Crunch-io/crplyr/README.md

     install.packages("crplyr")

-The pre-release version of the package can be pulled from GitHub using the [devtools](https://github.com/hadley/devtools) package:
+The pre-release version of the package can be pulled from GitHub using the [remotes](https://remotes.r-lib.org/) package:

-    # install.packages("devtools")
+    # install.packages("remotes")
-    devtools::install_github("Crunch-io/crplyr")
+    remotes::install_github("Crunch-io/crplyr")

 ## For developers

-The repository includes a Makefile to facilitate some common tasks.
+The repository includes a Makefile to facilitate some common tasks, if you're into that sort of thing.

 ### Running tests

 `$ make test`.
-Requires the [httptest](http://enpiar.com/r/httptest/) package.
+Requires the [httptest](https://enpiar.com/r/httptest/) package.
 You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=select`. `test_package` will do a regular-expression pattern match within the file names.
-See its documentation in the [testthat](http://testthat.r-lib.org/) package.
+See its documentation in the [testthat](https://testthat.r-lib.org/) package.

 ### Updating documentation